geopm/geopm/service/docs/source/geopmlaunch.1.rst

-                          The *application* method of launch is not compatible with ``aprun``; with ``srun``, the call must be made inside of an existing allocation made with salloc or sbatch and the command must request all of the compute nodes assigned to the allocation.
+                          The *application* method of launch is not compatible with ``aprun``; with ``srun``, the call must be made inside an existing allocation made with salloc or sbatch and the command must request all the compute nodes assigned to the allocation.

                           This option is used by the launcher to set the GEOPM_CTL environment variable.
 The command line
                           option will override any value currently set in the environment.
-See the ENVIRONMENT section of
+See the :ref:`ENVIRONMENT section of
-                          `geopm(7) <geopm.7>`_.
+                          geopm(7)<geopm.7:Environment>`.
 --geopm-agent agent   Specify the Agent type.
 The Agent defines the control
                       algorithm used by the GEOPM runtime.
 Available agents
                       are: "monitor" (default if option not specified; enables profiling features only), "power_balancer" (optimizes
-                      runtime under a power cap), "power_governor" (enforces a uniform power cap), and "frequency_map" (runs each region at a specifed frequency).
+                      runtime under a power cap), "power_governor" (enforces a uniform power cap), and "frequency_map" (runs each region at a specified frequency).
 See `geopm_agent_monitor(7)
                       <geopm_agent_monitor.7>`_, `geopm_agent_power_balancer(7)
                       <geopm_agent_power_balancer.7>`_,
                       `geopm_agent_power_governor(7)